cloudfoundry/api-docs/README.md

 5. Go to the Travis page for [cloud\_controller\_ng](https://travis-ci.org/cloudfoundry/cloud_controller_ng/builds)
 6. Find the build that corresponds to the SHA you have.
 7. Click on that build and get the build ID out of the URL.
 It should be at least 8 digits long.
-8. Update the hash at the top of `main.rb` and add the release number and Travis build ID.
+8. Update the hash at the top of `main.rb` and add the release number, Travis build ID, and CC API version number.

 How to Push (if you are a member of the CAPI team):